Sylius/Sylius/UPGRADE-1.10.md

 2. Not passing `createdByGuestFlagResolver` through constructor in `Sylius\Component\Core\Cart\Context\ShopBasedCartContext` is deprecated in Sylius 1.10.9 and it will be prohibited in Sylius 2.0.

+# UPGRADE FROM `v1.10.9` TO `v1.10.10`

+1. The ChannelRepository findOneByHostname has been deprecated, consider replace it with the new findOneEnabledByHostname method.

 # UPGRADE FROM `v1.10.x` TO `v1.10.8`

 1. Update `payum/payum` to `^1.7` and execute Doctrine Migrations